Lupin III (character)

+Lupin III (ルパン三世, Rupan Sansei), referred to in some English adaptations as Arsène Lupin III, is a fictional character and the protagonist of the manga series Lupin the Third, which was created by Kazuhiko Katō (known as Monkey Punch) and debuted in Weekly Manga Action on August 10, 1967.

+Lupin is the grandson of fictional gentleman thief Arsène Lupin, created by Maurice Leblanc.
 Acknowledged across the globe as the world's number one thief, Lupin is a master of disguise and deduction, marksmanship, and inventor of numerous handy gadgets.
 His fun-loving, foolhardy incongruity covers a brilliant mind always extemporizing and re-evaluating.
 As such, he has been responsible for heists no right-minded individual would believe possible.
 While occasionally arrested and jailed, typically by his ICPO nemesis Inspector Koichi Zenigata, he always succeeds in escaping unharmed.
 The original manga differs significantly compared to the family-friendly anime incarnations through its explicit depictions of sex and violence, with Lupin's character also differing as a result.
-For example, he and his famous gang, beautiful Fujiko Mine, cool triggerman Daisuke Jigen and incomparable samurai Goemon Ishikawa XIII, occasionally try to kill each other in the manga version, but are nonetheless an inseparable team in various anime productions.
+As one example, he and his famous gang, beautiful Fujiko Mine, cool triggerman Daisuke Jigen and incomparable samurai Goemon Ishikawa XIII, occasionally try to kill each other in the manga version, but are depicted as more of a team in various anime productions.